 Volunteer Community Recycling Program

-Matinicus Island had a junk car problem as well as a trash problem: old cars were rusting where owners left them in the woods and on the roadsides; trash washed up on beaches; and the two biggest island structure fires were caused by out-of-control trash fires.
+Matinicus Island had a junk car problem as well as a trash problem: old cars were rusting where owners left them in the woods and on the roadsides.
+Trash washed up on beaches, and the two biggest recent island structure fires were caused by out-of-control trash fires.
 In 2002, Eva Murray decided Matinicus needed a better waste management system.
-She started small and advanced slowly, but over the last 13 years, she's built a volunteer-run recycling program that now hauls 25,000 lbs of recyclables, returnables, and trash each year and has expanded to include a yearly household hazardous waste collection day.
-Using donated land and volunteer labor, Matinicus has the cheapest solid waste program in the state, says Eva.
+She started small and advanced slowly, but over the last 16 years, she's built a volunteer-run recycling program that now hauls roughly 30,000 lbs of recyclables, returnables, and trash each year and has expanded to include a yearly household hazardous waste collection day.
+Using private land and volunteer labor, Matinicuslikely has the cheapest solid waste program in the state, says Eva.
 It costs the town on average about $15,000 a year.

 How It Works

-Twice a week in summer and once a week in winter, Matinicus residents can bring their clean recyclables to four, 8ft x 16ft wooden sheds that stand on church-donated property.
+Twice a week in summer and once a week in winter, Matinicus residents can bring their clean recyclables to five, 8ft x 16ft wooden sheds that stand on church-owned property.
 A dedicated group of 6-8 volunteers help residents sort their waste, much of which is packed into banana boxes (a third use for the grocery store packaging that rapidly accumulates on the island).
 The sheds store the island's recyclables until “Dump Day,” which occurs roughly twice a month in summer and once per month in winter.
-Because the Matinicus ferry only runs 30 times a year and can accommodate just 3 or 4 trucks, Eva reserves a spot for her rented U-Haul several months in advance.
+Because the Matinicus ferry only runs about 36 times a year and can accommodate just 2 or 3 trucks, Eva reserves a spot for a rented U-Haul several months in advance.
 On that day, she picks up the truck in Rockland (and loads any oversized, island-bound freight, carried free for program volunteers), and when the ferry docks at Matinicus, she and her volunteers have 1 hour to unload and load the truck for the return ferry to Rockland, where Eva then makes the rounds to the transfer and recycling station, redemption center, Goodwill, and paint store.
 “Dump Day” takes her about 36 hours.

 - Test the water first.
 Are tax payers and town officials interested?
 The key, says Eva, is to “start small, let it grow, and don't try to push people around.
 Sometimes it's worth taking baby steps despite 'conventional wisdom'”

 - Find a point person.
 You want someone who can reserve ferry space, rent the truck, and organize reliable, dedicated volunteers.

-- Utilize a mainland dump.
-Secure an inter-municipality agreement with a mainland transfer station.
+- Establish a relationship with a mainland facility.
+Secure an inter-municipality agreement with a transfer station.
 Pay any and all fees for disposal.

 - Try to reuse cardboard cartons if they're available.
 Boxes from the grocery store are ideal for sorting waste, protecting it from breaking and spilling during the long journey, and they stack in the truck like Lego bricks.

 - Donate returnable proceeds.
 Around $750-$1,000/year is donated to different community programs on Matinicus.
 Past donations have included an AED (defibrillator,) feral cat neutering veterinary clinic, student field trip money, and expenses for island CPR classes, which are offered free of charge.